OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### LVM

-LVM (Logical Volume Management) breaks up one virtual partition into multiple chunks, each of which can be on different partitions and/or disks.
+**LVM** (Logical Volume Management) breaks up one virtual partition into multiple chunks, each of which can be on different partitions and/or disks.

-Logical volumes are created by putting all the devices into a large pool of disk space (the volume group), and then allocating space from the pool to create a logical volume.
+Logical volumes are created by putting all the devices into a large **pool of disk space** (the **volume group**), and then allocating space from the pool to create a **logical volume**.
 Additional devices can be added to the logical volume at any time.

 Logical volumes have features similar to RAID devices.
 They can actually be built on top of a RAID device.
 This would give the logical volume the redundancy of a RAID device with the scalability of LVM.